coryleach/UnityAsync/README.md

 > Async task utility package for Unity
 > Helper methods for starting tasks on the Unity thread.
-> Start coroutines and await coroutines from any thread.
+> Start and await coroutines from any thread.

 ## Author